fmquaglia/manual/docs/database.md

 `db.get(key)` retrieves an item from the database based on provided key.

-Retrieving the item with id `220te3` from our last example...
+Retrieving the item with id `220te3`...
 ##### Code
 ```python
 my_item = db.get("220te3")